Squalius malacitanus

-Squalius malacitanus, commonly known as the Malaga chub, is a species of freshwater fish in the carp family Cyprinidae.
+Squalius malacitanus, the Málaga chub, is a species of freshwater ray-finned fish belonging to the family Leuciscidae, the daces, Eurasian minnows and related fishes.
 It was first isolated from the Guadalmina River in Málaga, hence its name.
 It is considered a vulnerable species.
 S. malacitanus differs from its cogenerate species by having 7–8 branched rays in its dorsal fin, 8 branched rays in the anal lateral line; the number of scale rows above its lateral line; possessing 3 scale rows below its lateral line; 38 vertebrae, 21 abdominal, and 17 caudal; large fourth and fifth infraorbital bones; maxilla without a pointed anterior process; the middle of its frontal bone being narrow, as well as its neurocranium bone; the lower branch of its pharyngeal bone is rather long; and the shortness of the inferior lamina of its urohyal bone.

 Description

 Squalius malacitanus is a small sized species that is usually shorter than 100 mm; its head is large and greater than the maximum body depth.
 Its preorbital distance is shorter than its eye's diameter, exhibiting a short interorbital distance.
 Its ventral fin is inserted at the origin of the dorsal fin, on its same axis.
 Its predorsal length is somewhat larger than its preventral length.
 It possesses a low caudal peduncle.
 It shows a large fin size, with a pectoral fin that is larger than the height of its dorsal fin.